elastio/bon/website/src/reference/builder/member/setters.md

 )]
 ```

-The main use case for this attribute is making setters private when writing custom setters.
-See ["Builder extensions"](../../../guide/builder-extensions) for details.
+The main use case for this attribute is making generated setters private to wrap them with custom setters.
+See ["Builder extensions"](../../../guide/builder-extensions#custom-setters) for details.

 ## Config precedence